Auckland florist accused of ruining Valentine's Day for couples

 An Auckland florist is under fire for "ruining Valentine's Day" after taking orders but reportedly failing to deliver any flowers.

-Tomuri & Co Flowers, on Botany Town centre, east Tamaki, has received a number of online complaints from people who did not have their flowers delivered today.
+Tomuri & Co Flowers, in Botany Town centre, East Tamaki, has received a number of online complaints from people who did not have their flowers delivered on the big day.

 According to a number of customers, the florist reportedly promised delivery by 5pm on Valentine's Day, later changing that to 6pm.
 With several of these being sent to business addresses, the delay means people went home without their flowers, that may or may not have been delivered after hours.